The Graduate Record Exam (GRE) General Test is a computer adaptive test. The GRE is composed of analytical writing, verbal and quantitative sections.

-Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling, and required identification.
+Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling and required identification.
 A valid government issued ID (such as a driver’s license or passport) is necessary to test.
-No electronic devices, food, nor drinks, are allowed in the test room.
+No electronic devices, food or drinks are allowed in the test room.
 The testing center staff will provide scratch paper and pencils.

 Two writing tasks (must be typed):

 Present your perspective on an issue - 45 minutes